 “It’s a privilege working with over ninety global conservation partners, but especially when we get to work with a company whose roots are also in South Florida,” said LMC Conservation Manager, Katie O’Hara.
 “There is no question that the same charitable spirit of the barefoot Palm Beach princess, Lilly Pulitzer, still exists with her brand today.
 Her resort wear line isn’t just drawing people to paradise, but is actively protecting it.”

 In 2020, the marine debris sort report showed that 99,967 pieces of debris were collected on Florida beaches by LMC and partnering organizations.
 A total of 99 beach cleanups were conducted and revealed that the greatest offenders were plastic, including hard, foam and film plastics as well as cigarette butts, bottle caps, and wrappers.
 In 2021, a PEW Charitable Trusts and SYSTEMIQ, Ltd. study revealed that the amount of plastic that flows into the oceans every year is expected to nearly triple by 2040 to 29 million tons.

-The year-round sponsorship will entail hosting a Community Giving event this fall throughout Palm Beach County Lilly Pulitzer retail stores.
-This event will also highlight the two local and late pioneering females, Lilly Pulitzer and LMC’s Eleanor Fletcher, on Pulitzer’s birthday, November 10.
+The year-round sponsorship will entail hosting a Shop and Share event this fall throughout Palm Beach County Lilly Pulitzer stores.
+Also, there will be special promotions to look out for that highlight the two local and late pioneering females, Lilly Pulitzer and LMC’s Eleanor Fletcher, on Pulitzer’s birthday, November 10.

 Here’s to making our beaches as bright as our closets!
 For more information on becoming a beach cleanup sponsor, please contact Pam Dyar at firstname.lastname@example.org.